top of page

 Key Active Ingredients

-Rosmarinic acid – powerful antioxidant that helps neutralize free radicals
+Rosmarinic acid – a powerful antioxidant that helps neutralize free radicals

 Oregano